Effect of public proceedings

 Pursuant to Article 16(1) EU Regulation No. 1/2003, a Dutch court cannot take decisions that would conflict with a decision rendered by the European Commission.
 To that effect, a Dutch court should assess whether it is necessary to stay the respective private enforcement proceedings awaiting the outcome of the European Commission’s decision and the outcome of any appeals from decisions following investigations, which in practice entails the adjournment or suspension of the private enforcement proceedings.

-The Amsterdam Court of Appeal has held that staying national proceedings is only prescribed insofar as in the national proceedings questions of fact or of law are at issue of which the answers are subject to the validity of the decision of the European Commission, provided that there is reasonable doubt as to the validity of that decision.
+The Amsterdam Court of Appeal held in 2013 that staying national proceedings is only prescribed insofar as in the national proceedings questions of fact or of law are at issue of which the answers are subject to the validity of the decision of the European Commission, provided that there is reasonable doubt as to the validity of that decision.